You don't always have to go far to get out with your kids. We've been making Seedballs in the garden—great fun to do with the kids. See how we got on.

 Scattering the Seedballs

-This bit is really easy: no planting, just scattering on top of the soil.
+This bit is easy: no planting, just scattered on the soil.

-Making the seedballs was great fun, the kids really enjoyed it and seemed to get a lot out of it.
+Making the seed balls was great fun.
+The kids enjoyed it and seemed to get a lot out of it.

-There’s something special and satisfying about making your own seedballs.
-We are now just waiting for them to grow and fill the garden with colour.
+There’s something special and satisfying about making your seed balls.
+We are just waiting for them to grow and paint the garden.

 Here's a little video we put together.